torizon/blog/content/ota-obstacle-course-part-1.md

 generation and the subsequent communication between the client and the server happen at _different times_ (they could be hours, days, or even weeks apart).

-Comparing against the threat model in our scope,
+Analyzing against the threat model in our scope,
 1. The impact of a signing key compromise (T1) is low due to a method to revoke trust in a set of keys.
 2. The impact of a server key compromise (T2) is low due to  a method to revoke trust in a set of keys.
 3. The impact of a rollback attack (T3) is moderate as revocation of signing keys for an older version of a software